alitokur/PU-GAN/README.md

 See the instructions in [here](./Docker).

 ### Installation
-This repository is based on Tensorflow and the TF operators from PointNet++.
-Therefore, you need to install tensorflow and compile the TF operators.

-For installing tensorflow, please follow the official instructions in [here](https://www.tensorflow.org/install/install_linux).
-The code is tested under TF1.11 (higher version should also work) and Python 3.6 on Ubuntu 16.04.

-For compiling TF operators, please check `tf_xxx_compile.sh` under each op subfolder in `code/tf_ops` folder.
-Note that you need to update `nvcc`, `python` and `tensoflow include library` if necessary.

 ### Note
 When running the code, if you have `undefined symbol: _ZTIN10tensorflow8OpKernelE` error, you need to compile the TF operators.
 If you have already added the `-I$TF_INC/external/nsync/public -L$TF_LIB -ltensorflow_framework` but still have ` cannot find -ltensorflow_framework` error.
 Please use 'locate tensorflow_framework